nautobot/nautobot-app-chatops/docs/chat_setup/mattermost_setup.md

    - Copy the displayed url matching the Server you want to add the chatbot to.
      - Make sure to include the `http://` or `https://`.
      - If shown, make sure to include the port.
 Ex. `https://example.com:8065`
-6. Proceed to the general process to "Grant access to the chatbot" below.
+6. Proceed to the [Nautobot Server Preparation and Configuration](./chat_setup.md#Nautobot Server Preparation and Configuration) section.

 **Note:** For every Slash Command created for Mattermost, a separate token will be generated.